Explorando el Día de Muertos en la clase de español

 This game is how I get even my quietest students participating!
 They love choosing their game pieces and competing against their peers.

-Click here to see the game board, game pieces, and included vocabulary list!
+This version includes the game boards, game pieces, and a vocabulary list!

 Medium prep — cut one per pair of students, but keep from class to class!